 Fishing the wall

 How do you pay and how much is is ?
 Wall fees are collected by a duty warden, They wear a green “marina warden” jacket and carry id.
-Wall fees are shown above, while there is no night fishing at the moment we hope this will change soon.
+Wall fees are shown above, and night fishing will be posted on that specific webpage.
 So best to start with some wall rules.

-- Supermarket Trollies or marina barrows not permitted to be used.
+- Supermarket Trollies or marina barrows not permitted to be used anywhere within the marina

 - No BBQ’s or open fires,